Academics

 First Occurrence:

--The student will be given another opportunity to complete the assignment or an alternate assignment/exam.
+• In some instances, the student may be given another opportunity to complete the assignment or an alternate assignment/exam.

 Second and Subsequent Occurrences:

--The student will be given another opportunity to complete the assignment or an alternate assignment/exam.
+• The student may be given another opportunity to complete the assignment or an alternate assignment/exam.